 Tidal information in the Mersey (from Reeds and HO charts) but expressed as

-height in metres above/below OD datum-basically mean tide level
+height in metres above/below OD datum-basically just below mean tide level

 (CD+4.93m at Liverpool).